Wheel4/test-signer/README.txt

 Test Signer Service
 Overview

 The Test Signer Service is a RESTful API designed to sign user-submitted answers to a set of questions with a unique signature and verify these signatures at a later time.
-This service ensures that users' test submissions are authenticated and can be reliably verified.
+This service ensures that users' test submissions are authenticated and can be reliably verified, with submissions persistently stored and retrievable across sessions.
 Getting Started

-To run the Test Signer Service on your local machine, follow these steps:
 Prerequisites

     Go installed on your machine (version 1.15 or later recommended).

 Installation

     Clone this repository to your local machine:

     bash

 git clone <repository-url>